How do I book camping?

 Will the race be timed?

-All our races will be chip timed using NFC chips working with our registration and timing provider www.webscorer.com.
+All our races will be chip timed using our own bespoke NFC chips timing readers designed by our race comms man Tim Mockford.
+He is working with our registration and timing provider www.webscorer.com.

 Results will be available on the day and also on our website within a few hours.
 There is also a free results app for iPhone and Android.
 Just search for “Webscorer” in the Apps Store/Play Store.